SimonOzturk/MSSQL/README.md

 The New-PSSession cmdlet creates a PowerShell session (PSSession) on a local or remote computer.
 When you create a PSSession, PowerShell establishes a persistent connection to the remote computer.

 Use a PSSession to run multiple commands that share data, such as a function or the value of a variable.
 To run commands in a PSSession, use the Invoke-Command cmdlet.
 To use the PSSession to interact directly with a remote computer, use the Enter-PSSession cmdlet.
-For more information,

 You can run commands on a remote computer without creating a PSSession by using the ComputerName parameters of Enter-PSSession or Invoke-Command.
 When you use the ComputerName parameter, PowerShell creates a temporary connection that is used for the command and is then closed.